How to get to Poulnabrone Dolmen County Clare

 See my article on the Burren Ireland here!

-There are a number of information displays in the way into the portal tomb.
+There are a number of information displays on the way into the portal tomb.
 These informational points have info about the Burren region, flora, wildlife and the landscape of the Burren region.
-There is info about the history of the site, and the use of the site as a burial ground.
+There is information about the history of the site, and the use of the site as a burial ground.

-I hope you find this article useful, I welcome any suggestions or recommendations by email.
+I hope you find this article useful, I welcome any suggestions or recommendations by email to email@example.com.

 All Things Ireland